taiyosogawa/bradbox/README.txt

-(Maybe)
-Install sqlite3 (.dll and .exe into Windows/System32)
+Install sqlite3 (.dll and .exe into Windows/System32) sqlite3 favorites.db "create table names (name TEXT, rank INTEGER);" populate names with Favorite 1, Favorite 2, ... , Favorite 6.

-PHONE SPECIFIC

 root the phone
+Make sure the function unlock() in JavaMonkey.java will unlock the phone

 We will copy the contacts database every time, because there is a timeout for broadcast intent receivers

-OPTION1 (pull database each time) do one time {
+every time a contact is edited {
 adb shell
-su (make sure the phone will accept) chmod 777 /data/data/com.android.providers.contacts/databases/contacts2.db }
+su (make sure the phone will accept) chmod 777 /data/data/com.android.providers.contacts/databases/contacts2.db adb pull /data/data/com.android.providers.contacts/databases/contacts2.db }

-do every time a contact is added/edited/deleted {
-adb pull /data/data/com.android.providers.contacts/databases/contacts2.db
-}